 4.3 Unlawful imprisonment – ARS 13-1303

-Per ARS 13-1303, unlawful imprisonment is a crime where people knowingly restrain another person without consent and without legal authority.
+Per ARS 13-1303, unlawful imprisonment is a crime where people knowingly restrain another person without consent and legal authority.

 Legal References: